ultraseedbox/USB-Docs/Pre-Sales and Support/Getting Help/Finding Support.md

 ### Community Discord Support

-We offer a community powered support Discord server.
-While staff may sometimes be available here, it is not an official line of support and as a result we can't guarantee support through this channel 24/7.
+We offer a community-powered support Discord server.
+While staff may sometimes be available here, it is not an official line of support and as a result we cannot guarantee support through the server.

-Please keep in mind our Discord support is primarily community driven.
-As such please be patient with whoever helps you and if you are requiring more sensitive or immediate support try submitting a ticket.
+Please keep in mind our Discord support is primarily community-driven.
+As such please be patient with whoever helps you.
+If you are requiring more sensitive or immediate support, try submitting a ticket.

 [Our community Discord server can be found at this link.](https://discord.com/invite/YXGYS9D)